itayYaakov/SketChem/README.md

 #### 3. Unbelievable number of formats
 With 145+ different formats, almost any chemical structure can be imported or exported when you are using SketChem.

+#### 3. Beautifuly designed
+The sketchpad is based on svg objects, therefor everything you see is vector based.
+This allow you to zoom in to the tiniest details and still view a crisp colrful display.

 ## Development
 In order to use SketChem, you need to install the following dependencies:
 1. Npm: [npm](https://www.npmjs.com/)